isaurabhuttam/genai-toolbox/docs/en/reference/prebuilt-tools.md

 *   **Tools:**
     *   `execute_sql`: Executes a SQL query.
     *   `list_tables`: Lists tables in the database.
+    *   `list_memory_configurations`: Lists memory-related configurations in the database.

 ## Cloud SQL for SQL Server